This post contains affiliate links if you purchase through those links I earn a small commission. Thank you!

 You Can Make Your Own Mini Bagel Pizzas

 If you have some mozzarella, pizza sauce, and whatever pizza toppings you like, you can make that old snack stand-by Mini Bagels Pizzas!
-These were a huge hit with my kids because they’d never had or heard of them mini bagel pizzas.
+These were a huge hit with my kids because they’d never had or heard of mini bagel pizzas.

 Now they have, and they’re already asking me to teach the ways of bagel making.
 When I said oh it’s easy you broil them, boil them, and bake them, the interested one seemed a little taken aback.
 Not enough to put him off learning the recipe though.